Have you ever heard of the Morkie Poo?

 They are not even registered in any mixed breed or designer kennel clubs yet.

-You can find reputable Morkie Poo breeders it will just take lots of time and research.
+You can find reputable Morkie Poo breeders, it will just take lots of time and research than finding a Maltipoo breeder.
 Most breeders will probably also sell Morkie puppies.

 It is really important when you are searching for your pup that you do not get it from a puppy mill or backyard breeder.
 These kinds of breeders sell their puppies at a cheaper price but aren’t really concerned with selling a healthy dog.